-This fully-funded opportunity equips fellows with the knowledge and skills they will need to succeed in graduate school and ultimately, in influential roles serving the public good.
-Once a student has successfully completed their JSI, they join an alumni network of more than 4,000 leaders.
+This fully-funded opportunity equips fellows with the knowledge and skills they will need to succeed in graduate school and, ultimately, in influential roles serving the public good.
+Once students have completed their JSI, they join an alumni network of more than 4,000 leaders.
 In addition to the opportunities that this network provides for mentoring and career development, our alumni network has the opportunity to receive financial support for their graduate school education if they attend one of the programs in our Graduate School Consortium.

-The JSI curriculum includes economics, statistics, domestic/international policy issues and leadership topics, all designed to sharpen the students’ quantitative, analytic and communication skills.
-Extracurricular activities are included as well.
-These skills are vital for admission into the top graduate programs in public and international affairs.
+The JSI curriculum includes economics, statistics, domestic/international policy issues, and leadership topics, all designed to sharpen the students’ quantitative, analytic, and communication skills.
+These skills are vital for admission into top public and international affairs graduate programs.
 The successful completion of a summer institute is a requirement for PPIA Fellows to qualify for graduate school benefits.

 JUNIOR SUMMER INSTITUTE CAMPUSES

 Students who are selected for the Junior Summer Institute cohort will study on the campus of one of our six participating universities:

 Carnegie Mellon University – Heinz College of Information Systems and Public Policy

 Princeton University – School of Public and International Affairs